 Portraiture is the photography genre that keeps on giving, as there are always new skills to learn, new faces to shoot and new looks to achieve.

-Our guide takes you through setting up your camera for moving subjects, lighting for both inside and outside portraits, editing and much more.
+If you're new to portrait photography or stuck for inspiration, our essential guide has loads of portrait photography ideas for you to try.
+It takes you through setting up your camera, lighting for both inside and outside portraits, editing and much more.

 1. Master the headshot